New audio: McCarthy said 25th Amendment 'takes too long' and wanted to reach out to Biden after January 6 attack - KESQ

 The call took place on January 8, 2021, and the audio was obtained for the new book “This Will Not Pass: Trump, Biden, and the Battle for America’s Future,” by Jonathan Martin and Alex Burns.

-At one point in the recording, McCarthy asks an aide for a readout of a separate call.
-It’s not clear exactly what call he is referring to.
+At one point in the recording, McCarthy asks an aide for a readout of what House Democrats had been discussing internally.
 The aide responds, “I think the options that have been cited by the Democrats so far are the 25th Amendment, which is not exactly an elegant solution here.”

 McCarthy interjects to say, “That takes too long too.
 It could go back to the House, right?”

-Note: This story has been updated with additional developments Wednesday and further details.